The chilled-out gateway to the stunning Central Highlands

 Buon Ma Thuot has a tropical monsoon climate, experiencing two distinct seasons.
 It’s hot and dry from mid-January to late August.
-The wettest months are October and November, which means that traveling through the hills at this time is not recommended due to the heavy rains.
+The wettest months are October and November – travelling through the hills at this time is not recommended due to the heavy rains.

-Around the time of the annual elephant race festival, which takes place during the third month according to the lunar calendar – around March – Buon Ma Thuot is an especially exciting place to visit, with the local mahouts hard at work fattening up their elephants.Back to top
+The area is an especially exciting place to visit at the time of the annual Elephant Face Festival, which takes place during the third month according to the lunar calendar – around March – with local mahouts hard at work fattening up their elephants.Back to top

-The usual selection of taxis run here, including ever-reliable Mai Linh.
+The usual selection of taxis run here, including ever-reliable Mai Linh brand.
 The city is relatively flat and the weather can be mild so cycling is a viable option.
-For trips to the surrounding countryside, hire a motorbike and a guide.
-There are tour companies, which means you can either book ahead or simply arrange everything once you touch down.Back to top
+For trips to the surrounding countryside, hire a motorbike and guide (make sure to agree on a price beforehand) or organise something through a local tour company.Back to top